nightscout/nightscout.github.io/docs/nightscout/new_user.md

 ## T1Pal (paid service)

 [T1Pal is only dedicated NS hosting](https://t1pal.com/) company.
 There is a hosting fee required which is used to help ensure Nightscout runs without limits and receives improvements.
-Setup is simple and loop plugins are configured automatically during the setup guide.
+Setup is simple and plugins are configured automatically during the setup guide.

 * Select [Get Started](https://www.t1pal.com/getting-started/starting/home) to register an account at [T1Pal](https://www.t1pal.com/).
 You will need to enter your credit card, which helps ensure Nightscout is running correctly.
-* Select "visualize treatments" in the setup menu and select "loop."

 <p align="center">
 <img src="../img/t1pal_configure.png" width="450">